endurantgames/cosmiclegends/src/classes/kid.md

 Intelligent Pet

-:   *Prerequisite: You must hve the __Pet__ class ability.*
+:   *Prerequisite: You must have the __Pet__ class ability.*
     Your pet is smarter than an average animal of that type.
 It can communicate intelligently in one language that you choose when you gain this class ability, although its voice is clearly non-human.

     In addition, choose a second Skill possessed by the Pet, and one Approach.
 Whenever your Pet is present at a Crisis, add 3 dice whenever you make a roll using the chosen Approach.